A professional woman with short hair, glasses, wearing a black blazer, light blue top, pearl necklace, sitting against a black background.

 Dr. Haugen has a PhD in Clinical Psychology and is a Certified Mental Performance Consultant® (CMPC) through the Association for Applied Sport Psychology.
 She completed her pre-doctoral internship at River Valley Services/Connecticut Valley Hospital in Middletown, CT and post-doctoral residency at the University of California, Davis Medical Center in Sacramento, CA.

 Dr. Haugen is an adjunct faculty member in the Department of Psychology at the University of North Dakota and a former faculty member (2016-2020) at Altru Family Medicine Residency.
-She continues to provide mental health and performance psychology training to sports medicine fellows in physical therapy, athletic training students, and licensed mental health professionals working with athletes.
+She provides mental health and performance psychology training to sports medicine fellows in physical therapy, athletic training students, and licensed mental health professionals working with athletes.
 She is a former member (2017-2019) and past-president (2018-2019) of the North Dakota State Board of Psychologist Examiners (NDSBPE).